 Many owners claim that using a topper is the only way their picky pup will eat dry dog food.

 There are a wide range of food toppers to choose from such as:

 You can read more about these and our other recommendations in our meal topper review.

 Alternatively, you can experiment with mixing other foods through your dog’s meal…

-A small amount of wet dog food, boiled vegetables, ground beef can all entice a picky eater to finish his meal.
+A small amount of wet dog food, boiled vegetables, or ground beef can all entice a picky eater to finish his meal.